A comparison bake exploring two different methods to make a genoise cake with the aim of identifying if one is more effective than the other.

 |Lemon Mousse Cake made with Genoise Sponge|

 If you're unfamiliar with a genoise cake, it is a beautifully light sponge which gets its name from the Italian city, Genoa.
 It is used in many patisserie bakes and is made with eggs, sugar, plain flour and a little melted butter.
 The rise and lightness of the cake comes from the eggs having been made with plain flour and no baking powder or bicarb.
 This cake is actually quite similar to a regular sponge mixture which we use for swiss rolls, though the genoise differs with the addition of a little melted butter, which brings a slightly longer 'shelf life' as well as making it a moister and tastier bake.
 The sponge can easily be flavoured, such as with lemon, orange or chocolate, and the cake filled and decorated.
-I'll be sharing the recipe of how we finished our genoise cake soon!
+This time I created a rhubarb & custard genoise cake, it was amazingly delicious!

 How are Genoise Cakes made?